Skip to main content

 Must Be Compounded

-LDN appears to work as well, if not better, than other drugs to treat fibromyalgia.
+LDN works as well, if not better, than other drugs to treat fibromyalgia.
 Unfortunately, your local pharmacy only dispenses 50 mg tablets of naltrexone.
 To get the tiny dose needed, you must go through a compound pharmacy.
-Insurance companies won’t pick up the tab, but the cost of LDN is $1/day … and possibly less.
+Insurance companies won’t pick up the tab, but the cost of LDN is $1/day … and possibly as low as 57 cents/day.

-“Some patients and physicians may be nervous when using a medication that needs to be compounded,” says Aitcheson.
-To ease concerns, he points out, “Naltrexone has been used safely for at least 40 years and we are prescribing it at less than one tenth of the minimal normal dose.”
+“Some patients and physicians are nervous when using a medication that needs to be compounded,” says Aitcheson.
+To ease concerns, he points out, “Naltrexone has been used safely for at least 40 years, and we are prescribing it at less than one tenth of the minimal normal dose.”

 Working with a compounding pharmacy sometimes presents hurdles for patients and physicians.
-However, Anne Marie McKenzie-Brown, M.D., a pain specialist at Emory University in Atlanta, GA, offers advice on Compounding Pharmacies in the last section.
+However, Anne Marie McKenzie-Brown, M.D., a pain specialist at Emory University in Atlanta, GA, offers advice in our article on Compounding Pharmacies.

 Dosing LDN for Fibromyalgia